 In Fairfax County, White households with housing problems are fairly evenly dispersed within the region, but this is not the case for Black and Hispanic households.
-Hispanic households are predominantly located both in the northeastern edge of Fairfax and on the western border where several scattered clusters of Hispanic households reside.
-Groups by national origin with housing problems are fairly dispersed throughout the region, with Koreans, Indians, and Salvadorans constituting the households residing in areas with the highest concentrations of housing problems.
+Hispanic households live predominantly in both the northeastern edge of Fairfax and on the western border (where several scattered clusters of Hispanic households reside).
+Groups with housing problems are fairly dispersed by national origin, with Koreans, Indians, and Salvadorans constituting the households residing in areas with the highest concentrations of housing problems.
 Korean households tend to be clustered in the western and central portions of the county.
-Indian households most commonly reside in the northern portion, while Salvadorans have several clusters dispersed throughout the jurisdiction, with the highest concentration in the central to eastern portion of the county.
-These households tend to be segregated by national origin, with high numbers of households with problems concentrated in their respective areas.
+Indian households most commonly reside in the northern portion, while Salvadorans live in several clusters dispersed throughout the jurisdiction, with the highest concentration in the central to eastern portion of the county.
+These households tend to be segregated by national origin, with households experiencing housing problems concentrated in their respective areas.